Jorge Polanco Player Props: Twins vs. Rays

 Jorge Polanco At The Plate

-- He has hit a home run in five games this year (18.5%), homering in 4.2% of his chances at the plate.

-- Polanco has had at least one RBI in 33.3% of his games this season (nine of 27), with two or more RBI five times (18.5%).
+- Polanco has had at least one RBI in 32.1% of his games this season (nine of 28), with more than one RBI five times (17.9%).
 He has also accounted for three or more of his team's runs in two contests.

-- He has scored at least once nine times this season (33.3%), including one multi-run game.
+- He has scored at least one run nine times this year (32.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.